 Are you on mobile?
 Download our Full Moon Finder app for iPhone or Android!

 The Full Moons have descriptive names that come from Native Americans and Colonial Americans who used the Full Moons as a sort of calendar to keep track of the seasons.

 July is the month of the Full Buck Moon.
-Bucks begin to grow new antlers at this time.
+At this time, a buck’s antlers are in full growth mode.
 This Full Moon was also known as the Thunder Moon because thunderstorms are so frequent during this month.

 July Full Buck Moon Video